hbeni/fgcom-mumble/README.md

 **📖 Detailed Documentation**: See [Antenna Pattern Generation Improvements](docs/ANTENNA_PATTERN_GENERATION_IMPROVEMENTS.md) for comprehensive technical details.

-**✅ PATTERN GENERATION FIXED**: The antenna radiation pattern generation system has been updated and is now working correctly.
+**PATTERN GENERATION FIXED**: The antenna radiation pattern generation system has been updated and is now working correctly.
 The scripts now use `.nec` files exclusively and include working aircraft patterns with proper altitude handling.

-**⚠️ IMPORTANT NOTICE**: The changes made to this branch compile successfully, but **all functions related to radio propagation simulation have not been tested**.
+**IMPORTANT NOTICE**: The changes made to this branch compile successfully, but **all functions related to radio propagation simulation have not been tested**.
 Users should exercise caution when using radio propagation features in production environments until comprehensive testing is completed.

 Documentation
 =============